yurilaaziz/neo-instabot/README.md

 ---

 ### On 03-Apr-2018, I wiped out the existing issues/PRs associated with this repo, they've built up due to some neglect.
 Now, there's a clean slate.
-So any new issues must follow the format provided and PRs will be reviewed an accepted.
+New issues must follow the format provided and PRs will be reviewed and potentially accepted.
 Contributors are encouraged to review existing issues and submit changes.

 ### Please do not clone this repo and publish it as your own.
 Fork the repo if you wish to publish any changes.